kasadi97/url-phase1/README.md

 npm run start:dev

-Server should be running at http://localhost:3000.
+Server should be running at: http://localhost:3000

-API Endpoints
+📌 API Endpoints
 Authentication

 POST /auth/register – Register a new user